artmetla/DejaView/docs/concepts/concurrent-tracing-sessions.md

 ## Atrace

-Atrace is an Android specific mechanism for doing userland instrumentation and the only available tracing method prior to the introduction of the Perfetto SDK into Android.
+Atrace is an Android specific mechanism for doing userland instrumentation and the only available tracing method prior to the introduction of the DejaView SDK into Android.
 It still powers [os.Trace](https://developer.android.com/reference/android/os/Trace) (as used by platform and application Java code) and [ATRACE_*](https://cs.android.com/android/platform/superproject/main/+/main:system/core/libcutils/include/cutils/trace.h;l=188;drc=0c44d8d68d56c7aecb828d8d87fba7dcb114f3d9) (as used by platform C++).

-Atrace (both prior to Perfetto and via Perfetto) works as follows:
+Atrace (both prior to DejaView and via DejaView) works as follows:
 - Configuration:
   - Users choose zero or more 'categories' from a hardcoded list
   - Users choose zero or more package names including globs